PLANNING FOR YOUR OVERLAND TRIP

 MAPS AND NAVIGATION

 In the truck I carry road maps, which I use to plan the route and sightseeing points.
 I carry a Garmin on the wind screen and a Panasonic Toughbook on the dash.
 Sofar Garmin has been able to guide me all around Africa, Europe, Asia and South America.
-In Africa I also used Tracks for Africa in 2010-2011-2015 and 2016, but with the iOverlander App I am not sure which is better.
-In South America I have used iOverlander a lot and it has provided us with some great camp spots.
+In Africa I also used Tracks for Africa in 2010-2011-2015 and 2016, Since we arrived in South America we are using the iOverlander App.
+In South America I have used iOverlander a lot and it has provided us with some great bush camp spots.
 One problem is that some input is over 4 or 5 years old and no longer correct.
 My suggestion: ignore the old entries.
-When exploring real off road, I suggest you use Topographic maps showing terrain steepness.
-Our Toughbook has both maps (we used the digital maps from http://www.bsmap.de).

 PLANNING AN AROUND THE WORLD TRIP IN STAGES